bUnit-dev/bUnit/docs/docs/getting-started/writing-csharp-tests.md

 > [!TIP]
 > In bUnit tests, we like to use the abbreviation `CUT`, short for "component under test", to indicate the component that is being tested.
 This is inspired by the common testing abbreviation `SUT`, short for "system under test".

-## Remove boilerplate code from tests
+## Remove Boilerplate Code from Tests

 We can remove some boilerplate code from each test by making the <xref:Bunit.TestContext> implicitly available to the test class, so we do not have to have `using var ctx = new Bunit.TestContext();` in every test.
 This can be done like this: